google/xls/docs_src/dslx_reference.md

 exactly one expression; they can't return multiple expressions (but this may change in the future as we migrate towards some Rust semantics).

-Tuples should be returned if a function should return multiple values.
+Tuples should be returned if a function needs to return multiple values.

 ### Parameters